-The directors present their report together with the financial report of Museum of Brisbane Pty Ltd for the year ended 30 June 2014 and auditor's report thereon.
+The Directors present their report together with the financial report of Museum of Brisbane Pty Ltd for the year ended 30 June 2015 and auditor's report thereon.
 This financial report has been prepared in accordance with Australian Accounting Standards.

-Directors names
+Directors

-The names of the directors in office at any time during or since the end of the year are:
+The names of the Directors in office at any time during, or since the end of the year are:

-Sallyanne Atkinson AO (appointed 27 August 2012)

-Jeffrey Ross Humphreys (appointed 10 September 2012

-Christopher Michael Tyquin (appointed 10 September 2012)

-Andrew Edward Harper (appointed 10 September 2012)

-Alison Kubler (appointed 10 September 2012)
+Sallyanne Atkinson AO (appointed 27 August 2012) Jeffrey Ross Humphreys (appointed 10 September 2012) Christopher Michael Tyquin (appointed 10 September 2012) Andrew Edward Harper (appointed 10 September 2012) Alison Kubler (appointed 10 September 2012)

-David Martin Askern (resigned 27 August 2012 - but continues as company secretary)

-The directors have been in office since the start of the year to the date of this report unless otherwise stated.
+Directors have been in office since the start of the financial year to the date of this report unless otherwise stated.